 |

-of the Acheron tennis court area:
+Improvement of the Acheron tennis court:

-of a concrete playing surface and a wire fence enclosure.
+and a wire fence enclosure.

 The court was constantly in use from 1920s until the late 1950s with an

-over-growing and hiding the court from view.
+overgrown with vegetation hiding the court from view.
+During

-Institute Inc.
+Mechanics Institute Inc.

 The first stage of the renovation was undertaken and completed in 2016